Mitigating cybercrime with managed IT services

 Configuring and implementing a secure firewall is a key part of network security.
 Spoiler for any Star Trek fans: the “next-gen” aspect of next-generation firewalls has nothing to do with your favourite space-themed show and everything to do with state-of-the-art threat intelligence.
 Traditional firewalls focus on access control and filtering.
 NGFWs add the ability to see and block risky apps as well as offer sources for threat intelligence.
 According to Cisco, the industry-standard speed for detecting a threat is between 100–200 days.
 A next-generation firewall can detect a threat in seconds and prioritize alerts according to severity.

 In the context of cybersecurity, endpoints are essentially entry points—devices that are the physical end of your network.
 Laptops, desktops, cell phones, servers, and virtual desktops, are all examples.
 Managed IT services providers can guard all your endpoints—and all the intellectual property, client data, and employee info they contain—from phishing scams, malware, and ransomware.

 An incident response (IR) plan amounts to step-by-step instructions for recovering from all manner of cyber threats your organization could encounter.
 A managed services provider can either develop a plan for you or test the effectiveness of an existing one.
 Ultimately, the right MSP will help you close the gap between an “okay” vs. exceptional threat response and take a vested interest in mitigating your risks.

 Want to learn more about managing cybersecurity?
-Read Protect Your Organization from Sudden Disruption and contact us to learn more about our Managed Services and how we can address your security concerns.
+Contact us to learn more about our Managed Services and how we can address your security concerns.